temporalio/documentation/docs/learning-paths/background-checks/temporal-application-requirements.md

 Additionally there is no guarantee on how long each check might take.

-Therefor the application must be able to maintain the state of the Background Check over many days, and perhaps even weeks, awaiting on data.
+Therefore the application must be able to maintain the state of the Background Check over many days, and perhaps even weeks, awaiting on data.

 ### Concurrent Background Check Searches